hf-kklein/exclusive_end_dates.github.io/index.md

 | ------------------------ | ------------------------------------- | ------------------------------------- | ------------------------------- |
 | `duration = end - start` | `2021-02-01 - 2021-01-31 = 31 days`✔️ | `2021-01-31 - 2021-01-01 = 30 days`❌ | `duration = end - start + ??`😒 |

-Adding or substracting single days, seconds or ticks, when all you want is just the duration of a time slice is not convenient.
+When using inclusive end dates (which you shouldn't), you'll have to build workarounds, that for example add or subtract single days, seconds, microseconds or ticks, when all you want is just the duration of a time slice.
+This is just not convenient.

-Basically all programming languages follow this convention:
+Basically all programming languages follow this convention.

 ### Python